iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 console.log(incremented);
 // expected output: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11]
 ```
-Here, we can see that `Array.map` function is accepting array of numbers and a function as arguments and returning array with each number incremented by 1.
+Here, we can see that `Array.map` function is accepting array of numbers and a function as arguments and is returning array with each number incremented by 1.
 #### Reduce
 The idea of reduce is to receive a function and a collection, and return a value created by combining the items.
 **Return value:** accumulator